fabiocicerchia/tf-k8s-greenops-module/README.md

-# TF Kubernetes GreenOps Module
+# Terraform Module for GreenOps

 Comprehensive Terraform module for deploying a complete green operations monitoring stack on Kubernetes.
 Includes Prometheus, KEDA, OpenCost, Kepler Operator, Scaphandre, and KubeGreen with individual toggles for selective component deployment.